 3.1.
 Wild isolate of E. falciformis (falW) and E. ferrisi (ferW)

-The pure inocula of E. flaciformis (falW) and E. ferrisi (ferW) wild derived isolates were produced in our lab through NMRI infection experiment.
-Briefly, sporulated oocysts of Eimeria were recovered from samples obtained after field collection from house mouse hybrid zone to the north of Berlin in 2016, from individual faeces sample in which each genotype predominated 300 oocysts for E64 and 600 oocysts for Efwild were inoculated into 16 weeks old -NMRI female.
-All mice were reared individually in wire cages in isolation rooms and provided with food and water ad libidum.
-The faeces from those mice were collected daily during the period of oocyst release from 1 to 12 days post-inoculation [pi].
+The pure inocula of E. falciformis (falW) and E. ferrisi (ferW) wild derived isolates were produced in our lab through NMRI infection experiment.
+Briefly, sporulated oocysts of Eimeria were recovered Berlin in 2016 from samples obtained after field collection from the house mouse hybrid zone north of, from individual faeces sample in which each genotype predominated 300 oocysts for E64 and 600 oocysts for Efwild were inoculated into 16 weeks old -NMRI female.
+All mice were reared individually in wire cages in isolation rooms and provided with food and water ad libitum.
+The faeces from those mice were collected daily during the period of oocyst release from 1 to 12 days post-inoculation [dpi].
 Oocysts in faeces were harvested by screening, sedimentation- flotation in saturated NaCl salt solution, and washings.
-They were then placed in 2% potassium dichromate and incubated at 25C for 4 days to permit oocyst sporulation.
-Sporulated oocyst were examined repeatedly under light microscopy to ensure its purity, and were then stored at 4 °C for about 1 months prior to use.
+They were then placed in 2% potassium dichromate and incubated at 25 °C for 4 days to permit oocyst sporulation.
+Sporulated oocysts were examined repeatedly under light microscopy to ensure their purity, and were then stored at 4 °C for about 1 month prior to use.

 3.2.
 Infection protocol, oocyst counting and sample collection:

 The cleaned inocula of the wild derived E. falciformis (falW) and E. ferrisi (ferW) isolates produced from the previously described experiment.
-The inoculum of E. falciformis was originally isolated in Wupperthal by Haberkorn working at Bayer Animal Health company in 1960 and described in 1970, it was since then propagated through experimental passaging in NMRI mice every 3 months.
+The inoculum of E. falciformis was originally by Haberkorn in 1960 and was since propagated through experimental passaging in NMRI mice every 3 months.

-15 female NMRI mice (10 to 12 weeks old) were randomly assigned to four groups, including a group maintained as study controls that were not inoculated.
-The remaining 45 mice were inoculated via oral gavage with 0.1 ml of inoculum containing a single dose of 200 sporulated oocyst.
+15 female NMRI mice (10 to 12 weeks old) were randomly assigned to four groups each, including a control group that was not inoculated.
+The remaining 45 mice were inoculated via oral gavage with 0.1 ml of inoculum containing a single dose of 200 sporulated oocysts.
 The inoculum had been prepared counting the total number of oocysts in 10µl directly on a standard microscope slide.

-Complete faeces were collected every day of the experiment.
-After weighting of the faeces, flotation was performed as follows: Saturated salt (NaCl) solution was added, the mixture was stirred and centrifuged at 3175g.
-It was washed twice with physiological salt solution and after the last washing 2ml of 2% potassium dichromate solution were added to the pellet and 10µl of the solution were loaded into a “Neubauer-improved chamber”.
-Oocyst were counted in eight grid squares.
+All faeces were collected every day of the experiment.
+After weighing the faeces, flotation was performed: Saturated salt (NaCl) solution was added, the mixture was stirred and centrifuged at 3175g.
+It was washed twice with physiological NaCl solution and after the last washing 2ml of 2% potassium dichromate solution were added to the pellet and 10µl of the solution were loaded into a “Neubauer-improved chamber”.
+Oocysts were counted in eight grid squares.
 Then the number of oocysts per gram faeces was obtained according to the (0.1µl) volume of a grid square: Concentration (oocyst/g) = total #of oocyst / #squares counted * 10.000 ml-1 * 2ml / g (faeces)

-The weight of mice was recorded every day for each mouse during the 11 days of the experiment.
-Three mice were sacrificed from each group on 3, 5, 7, 9, and 11 dpi.
-Immediately after death the viscera were exposed, the spleen and caeca removed.
-Caecal contents were gently washed away with physiological salt solution and the tissue was cut longitudinally into two pieces.
-One piece was transferred into a 30 ml polypropylene tube containing 20 µl of RNAlater® (Life Technologies; Carlsbad, CA, USA).
-Samples were stored for 4h at 4°C before transfer to and storage at −20 °C until use.
-The second piece of caecum tissue was fixed in 4% formalin and stored at room temperature until used for histological examination.
+During the 11 days of the experiment the body weight of each mouse was recorded every day .
+From each group three mice were sacrificed on 3, 5, 7, 9, and 11 dpi.
+Immediately after death the viscera were exenterated and spleen and caeca removed.
+Caecal contents were gently removed with physiological NaCl solution and the tissue was cut longitudinally into two pieces.
+One piece was transferred into a 30 ml tube containing 20 µl of RNAlater® (Life Technologies; Carlsbad, CA, USA).
+Samples were stored for 4h at 4°C before being transferred and stored at −20 °C until usage.
+The second piece of caecum tissue was fixed in 4% formalin and stored at room temperature for histological examination.

 3.3.
-Quantification of Eimeria load in infected mouse cacum tissue
+Quantification of Eimeria load in infected mouse caecum tissue